 Cluttering the margins are examples of some of our inspirations from history and today

 Direct action means that we take matters into our own hands, immediately.
-We do not wait for politicians or buerocrats to give us permission, we do not allow for capitalists to give us excuses.
+We do not wait for politicians or bureaucrats to give us permission, we do not allow for capitalists to give us excuses.

-We are an organization of organizers, what this means is that our membership, as members of the community themselves, go out into their community and organize the people to fight back in various ways.
+We are an organization of organizers, what this means is that our membership, as members of the community themselves, go out into their community and organize the people to fight back in various strategic ways.
 To become a member of the IWR is to become a working class organizer and to have the support of a committed cadre of fellow revolutionaries behind you as you fight for what issues matter to you and your people.

 The IWR uses multiple simultaneous, complementary strategies, orchestrated by the same party, or in coalition with other like-minded groups, in order to bring revolutionary change.
 We are not being assaulted in a one dimensional manner, so we must not fight back in a one dimensional manner.